manishtomar/bloc/README.rst

 This information alone is enough in almost all cases to equally distribute work.

-The server at any time remains in either of the two states: SETTLING, SETTLED.
-It starts of in SETTLING and remains in that state when nodes start joining or leaving.
+The server at any time remains in either of the two states: SETTLING or SETTLED.
+It starts of in SETTLING and remains in that state when nodes start to join or leave.
 When the nodes stop having activity (no more joins / leaving) for configurable time, it then transitions to SETTLED state at which time it assigns each node an index and informs them about it.